mrmattson/next/faq.md

 ## Frequently asked questions

 ### Why is this project called Riot?
 Riot is against the current trend of boilerplate and unneeded complexity.
 We think that a small, powerful API and concise syntax are extremely important things on a client-side library.
+Riot provides also an un-opinionated stack that gives developers the freedom to work with the best technology they like.

 ### Is Riot free?
 Riot is free, open source and licensed under the MIT License.